 June 4, 2012

-In the not-so-hot news, the flange further restricts the throw of the brake pedal.
+In the not-so-hot news department, the flange further restricts the throw of the brake pedal.
 It's bad enough that the pedal swings directly back into the flange, but it hits right where the flange bolts to its platform, so the bolt head protrudes into the path of the pedal.
 We can probably get away with moving the pedals back another 1/4", but any spare master cylinder clearance we had earlier is all used up.
 Still, I think we'll be okay.
 If we ever have a brake pedal that completely compresses the master cylinder, we've got more problems than just pedal clearance.

 Also on the plus side, we had another welding breakthrough, which was a little surprising because I thought we were getting pretty good.
 But I was welding up the pedal box when I noticed I could suddenly see really well through the very top of the helmet lens.
 I thought maybe it had something to do with the helmet faceplate, but it turned out that my glasses had slipped down a little, and I was actually looking over the top of them.
 So much clearer without the glasses!
 So now I take them off before I weld, and I can really see the details of the wire, the puddle, and everything.
 And once again I'm wishing I could go back and start over from the beginning on the frame.